-Persons residing abroad are not required to attend the call-up in person.
+Persons residing abroad are not required to appear in person at the call-up.
 They can manage their call-up affairs by proxy in Finland.
 Those residing abroad may send the required call-up documents also to the closest Finnish mission, which will send them to Finland.

-Most employers pay you when you attend the callup like for any other normal working day even though no such obligation is included in collective agreements.
+Most employers pay wages when their employee attend the call-up, like on any other working day, even though no such obligation is included in collective agreements.
 Travel expenses to call-ups are not refundable.